hariszaf/pema-tutorials/MDWAO_hands_on.md

 ## Preparatory steps

-🆘 **Sections *Login to a server* and *Get the pema-mdawo repo* will be presented during the workshop however, we strongly suggest to walk through this at an earlier stage.**  💯
+🆘 **The following section will be presented during the hands-on, however it would be better if our *hubs* would go for it *before* the workshop!
+The most important part for our *hubs*, is to make sure they are able to login on *Genius*,**  💯

 To login in a server, a cluster or any other machine, you will probably need to first open a terminal console.